ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

    Cortex-A715 CPU.
 This needs to be enabled only for revision r1p0.
    It is fixed in r1p1.

--  ``ERRATA_A715_2701951``: This applies erratum 2701951 workaround to Cortex-A715
-   CPU and affects system configurations that do not use an ARM interconnect IP.
-This needs to be applied to revisions r0p0, r1p0 and r1p1.
-It is fixed in r1p2.

 DSU Errata Workarounds
 ----------------------